thijse/JsonRepairSharp/README.md

 ```
 $ jsonrepair "broken.json"                         # Repair a file, output to console
 $ jsonrepair "broken.json" > "repaired.json"       # Repair a file, output to command line and pipe to file
-$ jsonrepair "broken.json" -n "repaired.json"      # Repair a file, output to command line and pipe to file
+$ jsonrepair "broken.json" -n -l "repaired.json"   # Repair a file in LLM mode, output to command line and pipe to file
 $ jsonrepair "broken.json" --overwrite             # Repair a file, replace the input json file
 ```